Likhit-Sakhare/notes_app/README.md

 - Gained insight into the application of abstraction in database interactions to achieve a more organized architecture.
 - Investigated the functionalities of Jetpack Compose, including AnimatedVisibility, animations, SnackBar, and the management of multiple composables on a single screen.
 - Understood SharedFlows and Channels for the management of one-time events, such as displaying SnackBar messages from the ViewModel.
+- Recognized the significance "SavedStateHandle" in preserving and retrieving UI state, including the ability to access the ID of an existing note for modifications.
+- Learned about Canvas, in which I created tailored UI components, including a rectangular box with a folded corner for a note, learned about paths and utilize functions such as lineTo, drawRoundRect, and clipPath, in conjunction with custom shape calculations.

 ---